thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   ✅ add scroll to filetree

-Feedback:
+## Feedback:

-P0
+### P0

-*   The lines for indentation is a bit annoying (styling) 🚧
+*   The lines for indentation is a bit annoying (styling) ✅ (removed spines)

-*   Weird behavior when not a new line, as seen below ⏸️

-*   \*\*Technical Product Skills Interview
-    \*\*_Matt Alonso (Systems Engineer)_

-*   Add a button to indicate this doesn't work on unsupported browsers 🚧
+*   Add a button to indicate this doesn't work on unsupported browsers ✅

-*   Doesn't work with images with parenthesis 🚧

 *   The side bar is way too big + add collapse ability ✅

-*   add lots of CSS transitions 🚧
+*   doesn't work with images at all? ✅

+*   Doesn't work with images with parenthesis ✅

+*   add support to create top level folder/file ✅

-*   hide folder create/delete until hover of item 🚧
+*   hide images from folder view ✅

-P1
+### P1

 *   Support ignoring frontmatter ✅

+*   Add electron app for desktop, no notifications, and support for browsers that don't work

 *   Autocomplete with Bring your own OpenAI key (or Ollama integration) ⏸️

 *   add support to add links within the project ⏸️

+*   hide folder create/delete until hover of item ⏸️

+*   add lots of CSS transitions ⏸️

-P2
+### P2

-*   Add electron app for desktop, no notifications, and support for browsers that don't work

 *   ❌ styling for mobile

     *   local file system doesn't even work on mobile...

-P3+
+### P3+